GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 ### Creating the client

-When dealing with client code, we need to create what is called a `stub` it has all the method that we have defined in our service `route_guide` such as `get_feature`, `list_feature`, `record_route`, basically is the way we communicate with the server.
+When dealing with client code, we need to create what is called a `stub` it has all the method that we have defined in our service `route_guide` such as `get_location`, `list_locations`, `record_route`, basically is the way we communicate with the server.

 ```ruby
 stub = Routeguide::RouteGuide::Stub.new("localhost:50051", :this_channel_is_insecure)